MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-sudoers-configuration.md

 Refer to the [Supported UNIX and Linux operating system versions](plan-supported-crossplat-os.md) page for supported distributions.

+> [!NOTE]
+> Requirements are **not** the same across all UNIX/Linux distributions or versions, ensure you have the correct template for your Operating System.

 ## Using the templates

 There are typically two ways to add sudo configurations, either by directly modifying the `/etc/sudoers` or `/etc/sudo.conf` file (depending on the OS), or by adding a "drop in" file under `/etc/sudoers.d` (ex. `/etc/sudoers.d/scom`).
 This article doesn't go into detail on how to fully configure sudo itself.
 For more information, see the documentation provided by the vendor for your specific operating system.